radicle-foundation/radworks-governance/manual.md

   *Formal Reviews* and *Submissions* are required to meet quorum requirements.

 - **Approval Threshold:** If quorum is met, the proposal passes if a majority of the votes are “in-favor”.

+**Proposals can be posted to the forum for Discussion at anytime throughout the monthly cycle, but requires at least 7 days on the forum to be considered for that month’s voting cycle*

+**Submission triggers a 3-day voting period.
+If passed, the proposal is queued for 48hrs, then it can be executed.**

 ## Delegating